 Activity Evidence that supports this approach Challenge number(s) addressed Word Blaze LSA training and training for new staff EEF toolkit highlights that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact Investing in professional development for teaching assistants to deliver structured interventions can be a cost-effective approach to improving learner outcomes due to the large difference in efficacy between different deployments of teaching assistants.
-3 RWI (Systematic Synthetic Phonics Programme) training for new staff.
+3 Training for new staff for NELI program EEF toolkit highlights that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact Phonic approaches have a strong evidence base that indicates a positive impact on word reading, particularly for disadvantaged pupils 2 RWI (Systematic Synthetic Phonics Programme) training for new staff.
 Continued training support for existing staff EEF toolkit highlights that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact Phonic approaches have a strong evidence base that indicates a positive impact on word reading, particularly for disadvantaged pupils.
+4

-4 INSET by Marc Roland via Durrington research project EEF Durrington teaching school alliance using Evidence approaches to inform Pupil Premium strategy.
-Research shows effective delivery of CPD can retain good teachers and impact on the quality of teaching and learning for all children, in particular those that are disadvantaged.
-1234 Staff INSET on how to explicitly teach tier 1,2,3 vocabulary EEF toolkit highlights that 4 within curriculum planning Oral language interventions can have a positive impact on pupils 'language skills .Approaches on speaking and listening and a combination of the two shows positive impact on attainment.
-Using research from Alex Quigley 'Closing The Vocabulary Gap' Strengthening our maths teaching through the Developing mastery programme accessed through locality maths hub Teacher release time funded to engage in programme and embed new strategies Evidence formed approaches developed with the National Centre for Excellence in the Teaching of Mathematics Non Statutory maths Guidance KS1 and 2 EEF improving mathematics in Key stage 2 5 Staff training and INSET on' Power Maths' Scheme.
-Purchase of 'Power Maths' scheme individual practice books, online subscription resources including teacher CPD tutorials.
-Evidence formed approaches developed with the National Centre for Excellence in the Teaching of Mathematics Non Statutory maths Guidance KS1 and 2 EEF improving mathematics in Key stage 2 recommended by Mastery Maths Hub lead teacher 5
+STAFF INSET precision teaching EEF toolkit highlights that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact 1234 Staff INSET on how to explicitly teach tier 1,2,3 vocabulary in the wider curriculum within curriculum planning EEF toolkit highlights that Oral language interventions can have a positive impact on pupils 'language skills .Approaches on speaking and listening and a combination of the two shows positive impact on attainment.
+Using research from Alex Quigley 'Closing The Vocabulary Gap' 4 Strengthening our maths teaching through the Developing mastery programme accessed through locality maths hub Teacher release time funded to engage in programme and embed new strategies Evidence formed approaches developed with the National Centre for Excellence in the Teaching of Mathematics Non Statutory maths Guidance KS1 and 2 EEF improving mathematics in Key stage 2 5 Training for new staff on Power Maths' Scheme.
+INSET for all staff from Maths Hub on problem solving and reasoning Purchase of 'Power Maths' scheme individual practice books, online subscription resources including teacher CPD tutorials.
+Evidence formed approaches developed with the National Centre for Excellence in the Teaching of Mathematics Non Statutory maths Guidance KS1 and 2 EEF improving mathematics in Key stage 2 Recommended by Mastery Maths Hub lead teacher 5 Purchase of Real PE Scheme and Staff CPD Evidence through locality schools project feedback.
+Transferable skills social, personal, cognitive, creative and physical application 6, 1 DFE funded training for Senior Mental EEF toolkit highlights that being able to effectively manage emotions will 1